Johnson Rice slashes price target on Conoco Phillips [COP] – find out why.

-Conoco Phillips [NYSE: COP] price plunged by -0.93 percent to reach at -$1.03.
+Conoco Phillips [NYSE: COP] price surged by 0.82 percent to reach at $0.91.
 The company report on February 15, 2024 at 7:00 AM that ConocoPhillips announces Dominic Macklon to retire after 33 years with the company.

 ConocoPhillips (NYSE: COP) today announced that Dominic Macklon, executive vice president, Strategy, Sustainability and Technology, has elected to retire effective May 1, 2024, for family medical reasons after 33 dedicated years of service.